Buildings and Grounds

 The University of Calgary has two projects currently pursuing the Canada Green Building Council’s (CaGBC) new Zero Carbon Building standard: the MacKimmie Complex Redevelopment and Mathison Hall.

-UCalgary installs low-flow and low-flush devices in all new buildings on campus.
+UCalgary installs low-flow and low-flush devices in all new buildings on campus and has retrofitted most existing washrooms as well.

-Rainwater and recycled water is used for toilet flushing in the Energy Environment and Experiential Learning Building and in the Child Development Centre.
+Rainwater and recycled water is used for toilet flushing in the Energy Environment and Experiential Learning Building, the Child Development Centre and the MacKimmie Tower.

 A Beautiful Campus Environment